janesmae/ye_olde_janesmae.github.io/_posts/2015-10-25-state-of-the-apps-essentials-in-2015.md

 - Jaan Janesmae
 layout: post
 ---
-At my previous job I got asked about what applications I frequently use.
+At my previous job, I got asked about what applications I frequently use.
 While setting up a new computer I spent a lot of time evaluating previously used apps and consider only what works best for me.
 Here are some essential apps that I use on a daily basis.

 ### Productivity

 * [Alfred][alfred]{:target="_blank"} - I presume many people do not like spotlight search and Alfred seems to do a much better job.
 With the powerpack included, I have optimized parts of my workflow.
 It also integrates very well with other apps like 1Password, terminal.app and iTunes.

 * [1Password][1password]{:target="_blank"} - Since I started using 1Password, I honestly have to remember 3 passwords.
-I have worked as a information security specialist and know too well of the dangers related to re-using passwords.
+I have worked as an information security specialist and know too well of the dangers related to re-using passwords.
 These days I get frustrated when a service or website does not allow >24 characters in passwords or limits me to use numbers and letters only.
 Maybe I'm too paranoid about this.

-* [OmniFocus][omnifocus]{:target="_blank"} - It works, trust me.
+* [OmniFocus][omnifocus]{:target="_blank"} - It works, trust me!
 I have started to manage almost all aspects of my life in OmniFocus and for the unseeable future, I will not look back.
 A really nice feature is that you can have templates for your reoccurring tasks.

 ### Reading